 - 24-month financing on home theater purchases totaling $799 and up

 Per its pricing details, all three offers — plus a variety of others — are subject to retroactive interest.
 That means if you’re even a little unsure about paying off, say, that new refrigerator within those 18 months, you’re probably better off opting for a traditional credit card touting a low-to-no introductory APR.
 These cards can have retroactive clauses in them, too, though they’re decidedly less prevalent.
 Plus, you could secure a longer window to pay that purchase off and, at the very least, if you fail to do so, the go-to APR will likely be lower — particularly if your credit is in good shape.

-Consider, for instance, the Citi Simplicity Card, which offers a 0% introductory APR on purchases and balance transfers for 21 months and a go-to APR between 14.49% to 24.49%, depending on creditworthiness.
+Consider, for instance, the Citi Simplicity Card, which offers an introductory APR of 0%* for 21 months on purchases* and balance transfers* and a go-to APR between 14.99% - 24.99% (Variable), depending on creditworthiness.
 Better yet: After the promotional period ends, only the unpaid portion of the introductory balance will have the standard APR applied to it.
 Read: No retroactive interest.
 (Full Disclosure: Citibank, as well as Discover, Chase and Capital One, advertise on Credit.com, but that results in no preferential editorial treatment.)

 Rating the Rewards Program